amolk/AGI-experiments/2024-2/README.md

 Notice alternating activation of the neurons.
 They settle back to background activity despite the pattern continues to be presented.

 This is temporal edge detection.

+#### Experiment 01.03
+Given the alternating patterns P1-P2-P1-P2, a learning algorithm for lateral connections between N1 and N2 would strongly connect N1 to N2 and N2 to N1, as those two neurons will fire sequentially during learning.
+We will implement learning later so we manually set up this connectivity in this experiment.

+We will explore two types of lateral connectity to make N2 fire after N1 and vic-a-versa.

+1. As synaptic inputs - Spikes from N1 will come to N2 as input and depolarize it.
+This is unlikely to work well unless the connection is orders of magnitude stronger than the afferant connections from L1 to N1 This is because the afferant has 25 neurons, while L1 to L2 will be single connection, which would otherwise be inconsequential.
+2. As threshold modulator - If N1 spiking leads to reduced threshold for N2, that would make N2 more likely to fire.
+This is more likely to achieve the desired effect so we will implement this scheme.
+Later, when L2 has more neurons, we will revisit this decision.